 Clinical research sites (also referred to as "sites") operationalize and execute engagement, recruitment, and retention strategies.
 The development of a trial-specific recruitment strategic document requires the adaptation of trial logistics to align with the values and practical needs of local communities.
-Building capacity for diversity, inclusion, and equity at the site entails re-evaluation of site staffing and staff training (see Chapter 10 "Workforce and Diversity: Training and Development").592

-Importantly, sites must learn to be attuned to implicit bias in the identification and selection of eligible research participants.
+Building capacity for diversity, inclusion, and equity at the site entails reevaluation of site staffing and staff training (see Chapter 10 "Workforce and Diversity: Training and Development").592 Importantly, sites must learn to be attuned to implicit bias in the identification and selection of eligible research participants.
 Similarly, the approach to recruitment, through advertisements and community education, must be responsive to information gathered about subgroup motivation to participate in research, barriers to access, and patterns of referral of diverse populations (see Chapter 8 "Participant and Community Engagement" and Section 13.5.1 "Recruitment and recruitment strategy document").
+These steps necessarily follow systematic outreach by clinical research sites to engage and learn from prospective participants.